tomickigrzegorz/autocomplete/README.md

     }

     // checking if we have results if we don't
-    // take data from the noResults method return matches === 0 ? template : matches
+    // take data from the noResults collback return matches === 0 ? template : matches
       .sort((a, b) => a.status.localeCompare(b.status) || a.name.localeCompare(b.name))
       .map((el, index, array) => {